laowantong/paroxython/paroxython/resources/spec.md

        lp.name_suffix,
        lp.span,
        lp.path
-FROM t_for_each lp -- A for each loop...
+FROM t_for lp -- A for each loop...
 JOIN t_if ON (t_if.path GLOB lp.path || "*-")-- enclosing an if statement...
 JOIN t_if_test_atom x ON (x.span_start = t_if.span_start
                           AND x.name_suffix = lp.name_suffix)-- which tests the iteration variable...